apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 This is more math.
 Why might we want to do this?
 Again, for numerical precision.

-Computing `W ± εz` first would forces the tiny perturbation `εz` to be rounded against the much larger `W`, losing precision before the matmul runs.
+Computing `W ± εz` first would force the tiny perturbation `εz` to be rounded against the much larger `W`, losing precision before the matmul runs.
 Instead, we can split it out.
 That way `input @ εz` is computed at its own scale, keeping relative precision.

 This seems minor.
 But I think it's very important for getting it to work.
 Yes it's more compute, but that compute is effectively hidden.
 Matmuls are compute bound, and the Philox `z` generation is cheap relative to the tensor-core work, so it overlaps and isn't the bottleneck.
 So I think you're actually supposed to just issue four tile MMA instructions per set of tiles you load.